andy-maier/pytest-easy-server/README.rst

     servers:

       myserver1:                          # nickname of the server
-        description: "my dev system 1"
+        description: "my dev system 1"    # short description of server
-        contact_name: "John Doe"
+        contact_name: "John Doe"          # optional: Contact for the server
-        access_via: "VPN to dev network"
+        access_via: "VPN to dev network"  # optional: Any special network access needed
-        details:                   # user-defined part, completely flexible
+        user_defined:                     # user-defined part, completely flexible
           host: "10.11.12.13"
-          userid: myuserid
+          username: myusername
           password: mypassword
           stuff:
             - morestuff1

     server_groups:

       mygroup1:                           # nickname of the server group
-        description: "my dev systems"
+        description: "my dev systems"     # short description of server group
-        members:
+        members:                          # group members, using the nicknames
           - myserver1

-    default: mygroup1              # nickname of default server or group
+    default: mygroup1                     # default server or group, using the nickname

-If you want to put the server definition file into a repository, you do not want to have any passwords or other secrets in there, and in that case you can define the user-defined part such that it either encrypts these secrets, or references some vault containing them.
+If the server definition file is stored in a repository, it should not contain any passwords or other secrets in clear text.
+To achieve that, you can for example have encrypted versions of the secrets in the user-defined section, or move the secrets to a vault.
 Section `Protecting secrets`_ explains that in more detail.

-The pytest fixture `server_definition`_ is used in your tests as follows (assuming the server definition file has the user-defined structure shown above):
+The `Pytest fixture`_ `server_definition`_ is used
+in your tests as follows (assuming the server definition file has the user-defined structure shown above):